skuro/plantuml-mode/README.md

 # License

-Released under the terms of [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).
+Released under the terms of [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) or (at your option) any later version.
 See [LICENSE.txt](https://github.com/skuro/plantuml-mode/blob/master/LICENSE.txt).